Create a new score

 Step 1: Enter score information.

-Enter the title, composer, or any other information as shown above, then click on Next >.
-This step is optional: you can also add this information after the score is created (see Vertical frame).
+Enter the title, composer or any other information as shown above, then click on Next >.
+This step is optional: you can also add this information after the score has been created (see Vertical frame).

 Choose template file

 Step 2: Choose template file.

 In the left column is a list of solo, ensemble and orchestral templates, divided into categories according to musical styles.
 If you have previously stored any custom templates in your user templates folder, these are displayed under the heading, "Custom Templates".
 You can also use the Search bar (top left) to find specific templates.

 Click on the name of a score template to select it, then click Next >; alternatively, just double-click the score template name.
 This will automatically take you to the next page of the Wizard (see Choose key signature and tempo, below).